drupaldiversity/administration/content-team/working-docs/social-media-policy.md

 - Discuss the situation with the content team and/or the leadership team to decide on the best approach to handle the situation.

 ## Responding to Harassment
-*What steps do we take when someone is harassing the group*

 How do we define harassment to the group (or its volunteers)?
 - Comments that contain abusive, vulgar, offensive, threatening language, personal attacks of any kind, unsupported accusations, defamatory language or offensive terms that target specific individuals or groups.